 King Crimson were a force indeed come 1973’s Larks Tongues In Aspic.
 Bill Bruford (recently with Yes) had just joined and they were well and truly armed and dangerous and unafraid to go anywhere, try anything, with the almost funky Easy Money the closest thing to what one might call a normal song (at the beginning anyway).
 Welcome to true progressive rock, or as Crimson main man Robert Fripp later described it, Bela Bartok by way of Jimi Hendrix.

 Rare Earth being Motown’s best ever band of white guys, their 1971 double live album being one of the all-time greatest concert sets ever put to vinyl.
 You get pretty much all the big deal hits in pumped up, oft extended form, plus some lesser heard gems like this Ray Charles cover.
-A band that just loved to play and audience wouldn’t have it any other way.
+A band that just loved to play and a rowdy audience that wouldn’t have it any other way.

 Paul McCartney (and Wings) still seemed to matter in 1974.
 No, he wasn’t cranking out Hey Judes anymore, but the stuff was still sounding better than most of the other pop dreck on the radio.
 Picasso’s Last Words, the last song from Band on the Run, is a loose stumble through various angles and forms which is probably supposed to reflect the great painter’s cubist form.
-“As with pretty much any post-Beatles McCartney or Lennon track, I can’t help thinking it would be better if the other guy was involved, calling bullshit, throwing in ideas and whatever.
+“As with pretty much any post-Beatles McCartney or Lennon track, I can’t help thinking it would be better if the other guy was still involved, calling bullshit, throwing in ideas and whatever.
 But it’s still fun in a sad sort of way.
-Feel free to play it at my funeral.”
+Feel free to playlist it at my funeral.”
 (Philip Random)

 The Solid Time of Change continues to be Randophonic’s main focus, an overlong yet incomplete history of the so-called Prog Rock era (presented in countdown form) – 661 records from 1965 through 1979 with which we hope to do justice to a strange and ambitious and only occasionally absurd time, musically speaking.